itbrasil-odoo/themes/muk_mail_route/doc/index.rst

 ================

 This module collects mails that could not be routed and allows them to be assigned subsequently.
-In addition, a channel is added in which error messages are automatically posted if there are problems with the connection to the mail server.
+To simplify the workflow, predefined router settings can be created.
+This allows lost messages, for example, to be created directly as new CRM leads.

 Installation
 ============